Kodkollektivet/documents/meetings/meeting-items_2018-11-06.md

 ### Codeup Hackathon at Videum: https://docs.google.com/forms/d/e/1FAIpQLSfibVIPr7A15CCRLRurHR0cJ2Jb2jUmCRCx3fFbyG9Cno9Pzg/viewform

+### Hjälp campus hjälpa - Musikhjälpen 2018
+- Musikhjälpen is a nationwide charityproject that happens every year in Sweden
+- event is broadcasted both through radio and television
+- this year´s charity will focus on "Everyone has a right to function in their own way"
+- RadioLUR in campus Växjö start an own broadcast to help collect money.
+We do this through RadioLUR
+- asking if you in Kodkollektivet want to talk on the broadcast for about 50 minutes (13-14 December)
+- SOMEONE INTERESTED?

 ### Photoshoot of board members
 - Chris could be the photographer
 - after the big election meeting